 Figure 4: Completeness Assessment Summary Chart

-Finally, the Extract Original Sequences utility (side bar) allows to extract sequences from the original project based on its analysis status (Figure 5).
+Finally, the Extract Original Sequences utility (sidebar) allows extracting sequences from the original project based on its analysis status (Figure 5).
 For this, the original project containing the sequences that were assessed should be provided.

 Figure 5: Extract Original Sequences